khayore/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A function that prints half of a string, followed by a new line
+A program that generates random valid passwords for the program 101-crackme